What happens when a scuba diver resurfaces too quickly and what is this called?

 Type II DCS is the more severe type of decompression sickness.
 At this level of decompression sickness the spinal cord is particularly vulnerable.
 In the worst case of Type II decompression sickness the diver can become paralysed or die.

-Type II symptoms can follow on from the above Type I symptoms.
+Type II symptoms can follow on from Type I symptoms.
 So always be aware that just because the casualty is only suffering from mild DCS symptoms, more severe symptoms may follow.

 Spinal cord decompression sickness

-Where the spinal cord is involved in the DCS symptoms, this has been caused by gas bubbles entering the spinal column.
-As the bubbles expand on the spinal cord, they can have a have a damaging affect.
+When the spinal cord is involved in the DCS symptoms it will have been caused by nitrogen bubbles entering the spinal column.
+As the bubbles expand on the spinal cord they can have a have a damaging affect.

-This damage can lead to numbness, tingling like pins and needles, weakness, or a combination of all these in the arms, legs, or both.
+- Or a combination of all these feelings in the arms, legs, or both.